mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

     This operation requires Atlas Global Operator API key to be set when invoking ``astrolabe``.
 The value MUST be ``true``.

+    testFailover SHOULD be followed by sleep and waitForIdle operations because it does not update maintenance state synchronously.

     Example::

       restartVms: true